A simple message, a simple approach, one priority – use OKRs in your accountancy firm

 What is a priority?
 Here is the dictionary definition:

-These are not strategic objectives that ensure the survival and possible future success of a firm.
+These are not strategic objectives that ensure the future survival and possible future success of a firm.

 So, what is the difference?

-What actions can you take to ensure you are working strategically on your firm and not just getting the day-to-day work done?
+What actions can you take to ensure you are working on your firm's strategic priority and not just getting the day-to-day work done?

 These actions happen when you bring your attention and focus to a primary goal or objective.
 Working on too many goals or projects at any one time means the focus is diluted and you’ll be swamped.

-One objective will inspire you and your team and means that it becomes the one focus for your whole firm.
+ONE strategic objective (OKR) will inspire you and your team and means that it becomes the ONE focus for your whole firm.

 This focus is needed in your firm now more than ever and your business survival may depend on it.
 Beware of being sucked into the operational challenges within your firm and not making the time to step back and work out your strategic priority.